 yum will break if the default Python interpreter is upgraded or replaced.
 The trick is to install new versions of Python in

 /usr/local (or some other non-standard location) so that they can live side-by-side with the system version.

-This tutorial should work for all versions of CentOS 6 and CentOS 7.
+This tutorial should work for all versions of CentOS 6 and CentOS 7, and it will probably work on the corresponding RHEL distributions also.
 I have verified it on CentOS 6.8 64 bit and CentOS 7 (1611) 64 bit.